Doechii facts for kids

 |

-Jaylah Ji'mya Hickmon (born August 14, 1998), known professionally as Doechii (/ˈdoʊtʃi/), is an American rapper, singer, and songwriter.
-Following her 2020 release Oh the Places You'll Go, she rose to prominence on TikTok with the viral success of "Yucky Blucky Fruitcake" in 2021.
-Signing with Top Dawg Entertainment, in a joint venture with Capitol Records, she released the 2022 EP She / Her / Black ....
-Her 2023 single "What It Is (Block Boy)" (featuring Kodak Black) marked her first entry on the Billboard Hot 100 and received platinum certification by the RIAA.
-Her 2024 mixtape Alligator Bites Never Heal garnered generally favorable reviews.
+Jaylah Ji'mya Hickmon (born August 14, 1998), known professionally as Doechii, is an American rapper and songwriter.
+She first gained attention on TikTok, leading her to sign with Top Dawg Entertainment, in a joint venture with Capitol Records in 2022.
+Her 2023 single "What It Is (Block Boy)" (featuring Kodak Black), became her first entry on the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA).

 Contents